V-Sekai/manuals/demo_to_game/000_ingest_validate.md

 The Colliders Validations include:

-1. **Validate Collider Shape**: This ensures that each collider has a valid shape assigned.
+1. **Validate Collider Shape**: This ensures each collider has a valid shape assigned.
 2. **Validate Collider Position**: This checks that each collider's position is within the expected range.
-3. **Validate Collider Size**: This confirms that each collider's size is within the expected range.
+3. **Validate Collider Size**: This confirms that each collider's size is within the desired range.

 #### Skeleton Validations